Adrian-Winter/Adrian-Winter/README.md

 ##  🎢 About Me

-I am Adrian, __currently__ studying the M.Sc Mechatronics at the TUHH and working at the Institute for Aircraft Transportation Systems as a student assistant. 🔭
+I am Adrian, __currently__ I am working on simulation environments for UAV inspection tasks at the DLR Insitute for solar research as part of my master thesis. 🌞 🔭

 __In the past__ I worked on projects such as creating augmented reality applications for industrial additive manufacturing, designing hydrogen powered drones, implementing a proximity formation flight system and creating a computer vision based gas leakage detection system.

-__In the future__ I would love to work on renewable energies🌞, sustainable aviation✈️ and be part of cradle-2-cradle🔄  and automation projects⚙️.
+__In the future__ I would love to work on renewable energies🌞, sustainable transportation🚲🚂✈️, music technologies🎹 and be part of cradle-2-cradle🔄  and automation projects⚙️.

 🌱 My philosophy is to never stop learning, automate anything that isn't fun, and embrace change.